passepartoutvpn/passepartout/README.md

 - SwiftGen - Copyright (c) 2018 SwiftGen
 - SwiftyBeaver - Copyright (c) 2015 Sebastian Kreutzberger

+### OpenVPN

+© Copyright 2022 OpenVPN | OpenVPN is a registered trademark of OpenVPN, Inc.

+### WireGuard

+© Copyright 2015-2022 Jason A. Donenfeld.
+All Rights Reserved.
+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

+### OpenSSL

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. ([https://www.openssl.org/][dep-openssl])

-Copyright (c) 2002-2018 OpenVPN Inc. - OpenVPN is a registered trademark of OpenVPN Inc.

 ## Translations